Dynamic Programming — 0/1 Knapsack

 Ratio Sort

 Compute ratio = value / weight for each item.
-Sort in descending order — highest bang-per-unit-weight first.
+Sort descending — max bang-per-unit-weight first.

 sorted by v/w descending